Winston-Salem, NC Property Owner's Guide To Effective Bat Control

 What To Do About Bats

 When you find bats in your home, you need professional help.
 Here at Ray's Pest Control & Wildlife Removal, we have highly trained technicians who can safely remove bats.
 For years, we have been offering wildlife control services to Winston-Salem property owners.
-Call us today for further information on our available prevention plans.
+Call us today for further information on our available prevention plans as well as how we can provide you with excellent home and commercial pest control.